tanya-gumbo/14-day-challenge-projects/README.md

 ### How to Use

-Open the project folder (`day1-digital-business-card`), then open `index.html` in any modern browser.
+Open the project folder (`business_card`), then open `index.html` in any modern browser.
 Play around with the example card and click the icons to see redirections.

 **Resources used in this project**